 The hospitality and entertainment sectors are closely intertwined.
 This is why it makes perfect sense to offer guests additional options during their stay.
 One well-known example is to provide clients with travel discounts when using public transportation.

-Proactively analysing important hotel metrics
+Proactively analyzing important hotel metrics

 • Overall occupancy rates